eevvaayou/eevvaayou.github.io/_posts/2022-06-26-wide_tables.md

 #### <span style="color:#ffb300; font-weight:bold;">7.
 Hourly Rate</span>

-- The tutors'hourly rates generally remain stable, but to ensure fairness and transparency, rates may vary based on **market demand, tutors'roles, and the overall value of the courses provided.**
+- The tutors'hourly rates generally remain stable, but to ensure fairness and transparency, rates may vary based on **market demand, tutors'roles, and the overall value** of the courses provided.
 We will provide tutors with an explanation of how hourly rates are calculated and factors affecting changes in advance and reach a consensus before the course begins.

 #### <span style="color:#ffb300; font-weight:bold;">8.
 Video Quality and Access</span>

-- **Ensure high-definition video quality.**
+- **Make sure the video is in high definition.**

-- **The audio must be clear and not disruptive for students.**
+- **The audio should be clear and non-disruptive**

-- **Utilize a landscape format for display.**
+- **Landscape orientation for display**

-- **Access the course via computer.**
+- **Join the course via computer.**

 #### <span style="color:#ffb300; font-weight:bold;">9.
 Testing Services</span>